Giuliani: Trump repaid Cohen for Daniels payment

 Giuliani made the statements to Fox host Sean Hannity, who has his own connection to the case.
 It was recently revealed in court that Hannity is one of Cohen's clients.
 Hannity has described his personal dealings with Cohen as centered on real estate advice and said that it "never rose to any level that I needed to tell anyone that I was asking him questions."

-Daniels, whose legal name is Stephanie Clifford, says she had a sexual encounter with Trump in 2006 and was paid to keep quiet as part of a nondisclosure agreement she is now seeking to invalidate.
-She has also filed a defamation suit against Trump after he questioned a composite sketch she released of a man she says threatened her to stay quiet about the encounter with Trump.
+Daniels, whose legal name is Stephanie Clifford, says she had a sexual encounter with Trump in 2006, months after his third wife gave birth to his youngest child, and was paid to keep quiet as part of a nondisclosure agreement she is now seeking to invalidate.
+She has also filed a defamation suit against Trump after he questioned a composite sketch she released of a man she says threatened her to stay quiet.

 The White House has said Trump denies having a relationship with Daniels.

-Cohen's payment to the president's accuser in the weeks leading up to the presidential election could be cast as an illegal contribution but not if he were acting on the president's behest and with his money.
+Cohen had said previously: "Neither the Trump Organization nor the Trump campaign was a party to the transaction with Ms. Clifford, and neither reimbursed me for the payment, either directly or indirectly."
+He notably did not include the president personally.

+Asked about Cohen's denial, Giuliani said that he didn't know whether Cohen had made the payment without asking Trump but that he had "no reason to dispute that."

-The revelation from Giuliani came as Cohen is under escalating legal pressure.
-He is facing a criminal investigation in New York and FBI agents raided his home and office several weeks ago.
-The FBI was seeking records about the nondisclosure agreement.
+The revelation from Giuliani came as Cohen was under escalating legal pressure.
+He is facing a criminal investigation in New York, and FBI agents raided his home and office several weeks ago seeking records about the nondisclosure agreement.

-Daniels' lawsuit over the hush deal has been delayed, with the judge citing the criminal investigation underway.
+Daniels' lawsuit over the hush deal has been delayed, with the judge citing the criminal investigation.

+The payment to Daniels has raised numerous legal questions, including whether it was an illegal campaign contribution and, now, a loan.

+"If this is true then it looks like Cohen may have made an unreported loan to the campaign rather than a contribution," said Richard L. Hasen, an expert in election law at the University of California, Irvine.

 Comments